Disconnect from Wi-Fi Network in Mac OS X Without Turning Off Wireless

 Now that the Mac wireless card is disassociated from a network, you’re free to do whatever task requires the wi-fi card free from a network.
 This can be anything from troubleshooting wi-fi problems, to scanning for other networks (even those with hidden SSID), testing network quality and interference, finding a better channel, packet capturing, or whatever other wireless task is necessary to perform.

-This nice little disconnection feature is actually new to OS X Yosemite where it has been particularly useful for fixing wireless issues, previously you had to either turn off wi-fi and then forget the network, or use the command line airport tool to disassociate from a network while still keeping the Mac wireless hardware online.
+This nice little disconnection feature is actually new to Mac OS X from Yosemite onward where it has been particularly useful for fixing wireless issues, previously you had to either turn off wi-fi and then forget the network, or use the command line airport tool to disassociate from a network while still keeping the Mac wireless hardware online.